Drogheda feud

 The Drogheda feud is a series of allegedly connected crimes in Drogheda, Ireland.
 Four people have been killed as a result of the feud.
-The feud began in 2017 when a drugs gang split into two divisions, one faction led by two brothers in their 20s from the Moneymore estate on the north side of town and the other led by Traveller boss Owen Maguire leader of the Maguire gang, based on the cement road.
+The feud began in 2017 when a drug trafficking focused organized crime gang split into two divisions, with one faction led by Richie Carberry along with the Boylan brothers aged in their 20s from the Moneymore estate on the north side of town, and the other headed by Irish Travellers Owen Maguire and Cornelius Price.

 Background

 Since 2018 two criminal gangs in Drogheda have tried to control the illegal drug trade in the town.

 Shooting of Owen Maguire

 Owen Maguire was shot six times by a gunman on 5 July 2018 at his home in Cement Road, Drogheda.
 He was known to Gardaí though his most serious conviction was for affray near his home, for which he was sentenced to six months imprisonment.
 His associates were the main targets of an operation by the Criminal Assets Bureau in April 2018.
 He is a former associate of convicted criminal Cornelius Price.
 One of the bullets that hit him was lodged in his spine.
 Maguire was left paralysed by the shooting.
+In November 2022, Robbie Lawlor (who was the brother-in-law of Richie Carberry) was named in court documents submitted by the Criminal Assets Bureau as the gunman who attempted to assassinate Maguire.

-Local councillor Kenneth Flood said “In July, after the shooting, gardáí openly said they didn’t have the resources to police the division.
+Local councillor Kenneth Flood said “In July, after the shooting, Gardaí openly said they didn’t have the resources to police the division.
 Then you have the cops saying they don’t have enough people to do the job.
-The criminals are looking at this and they’re thinking, ‘It’s Christmas’. " He called for more resources for Gardaí and a more intelligent use of resources.
+The criminals are looking at this and they’re thinking, ‘It’s Christmas’."
+He called for more resources for Gardaí and a more intelligent use of resources.
 TD Fergus O'Dowd echoed the call for more resources and said that Drogheda Gardaí must be afforded all necessary resources to tackle recent crime.

 Since the shooting of Owen Maguire the two gangs have exchanged a series of tit-for-tat attacks.

 Louth Gardaí had their leave restricted by November 2018 in order to control the violence.